zimul8r/Cortex-Prime-Core/README.md

 # CortexPrime
-Character sheet(s) for Cortex Prime
+Character sheet(s) for Cortex Prime using the Core features.